the-dext/the-dext.github.io/_posts/2022-09-04-2022-09-04-Autofixture-Basics-pt1.md

 But when create domain layers I try to limit defining them for aggregate root classes, I don't define them for any other entities or values if I can avoid it.

-After years of using mocking I now firmly believe that one should be careful in choosing what to mock, especially if you are verifying that certain mocked methods are called.
+After years of writing software by applying test driven design, I believe that one should be careful in choosing what to mock and even more careful in considering when to verifying that mocked methods are called.
 Mocking out interfaces can easily lead to tests that focus on how classes are implemented instead of the outcomes of the class.
 This prevents us from refactoring code without breaking tests even more than the example I tried to show above.